7 Belgium UNESCO Sites Worth Visiting

-In fact, 13 places are designated as UNESCO World Heritage sites.
-Places recognized for their natural, historic, and cultural significance were selected by representatives of the United Nations Educational, Scientific and Cultural Organization (UNESCO) as a way to preserve and protect for future generations.
-So, let’s learn more about some of the best ones to visit while in Belgium.
+In fact, 15 places are designated as UNESCO World Heritage sites.
+Places recognized for their natural, historic, and cultural significance were selected by representatives of the United Nations Educational, Scientific and Cultural Organization (UNESCO) as a way to preserve and protect future generations.
+(Updated for 2023)

 Under the category of The Belfries of Belgium and France, one of the 13 sites listed, there are a whopping 33 belfries that have been inscribed.
 They form part of Belgium’s cities’ architecture, acting as a symbol.
 Belfries are large towers in the central part of the city representing the influence of a council, or the people, rather than the church.
 They are often decorated ornately reflecting the culture and history of that time.